intel/ipex-llm/docs/mddocs/Quickstart/bmg_quickstart.md

 Afterward, disconnect and reconnect your network adapter before attempting the installation again.

 > [!TIP]
-> - Please note that the disabling of IPv6 by the above command is temporary and will be reverted after a system reboot.
+> - The disabling of IPv6 by the above command is temporary and will be reverted after a system reboot.
 > - You could find more information about this issue [here](https://github.com/intel/ipex-llm/issues/13112).